NextGenTel/akka-tools/akka-tools-jdbc-journal/README.md

 The payload of the events are written and read from the *persistentRepr*-column.

-If the payload is serialized using *no.ngt.oss.akkatools.serializing.NgtJsonSerializer*, a json-string-representation of the payload is also written to *payload_write_only* - This is only done for readability and is never read/used in this code.
+If the payload is serialized using *no.nextgentel.oss.akkatools.serializing.JacksonJsonSerializer*, a json-string-representation of the payload is also written to *payload_write_only* - This is only done for readability and is never read/used in this code.